 But Rubber Soul is by no means a pastiche soul record.
 Yes there are elements throughout (compare the ‘chipped’ guitars of ‘The Word’ with those in the Motown classic ‘I Can’t Help Myself (Sugar Pie Honey Bunch)‘ for example) but one of the enduring strengths of Rubber Soul (and of course The Beatles in general) is its originality.
 The band’s ability to take a sound of the time, twist it, turn it, and mutate it onto something beautiful and fresh for others to enjoy.
 They were expanding the palette of Pop and Rock ‘n’ Roll in real-time and for that I will always be grateful.
 The biggest advantage The Beatles had in 1962?
 They’d never heard The Beatles!

 Thanks for reading.
-Please feel free to share or comment below and if you’re looking for a composer, lyricist or producer for your project then please drop me a line via the CONTACT page of this website.
-In the mean time you can stay up-to-date with my other ramblings via my Twitter page, @parolieranglais, my INSTAGRAM and of course by subscribing to my YOUTUBE channel.
+Please feel free to share or comment below and if you’re looking for a co-writer (a composer, lyricist or producer) for your project then please drop me a line via the CONTACT page of this website.
+In the mean time you can stay up-to-date with my Instagram page or subscribe to my YOUTUBE channel.

 Another review soon.
 Take it easy…